Want to create a balanced schedule to fit EVERYTHING into your math block?

 Join me for a FREE, Guided Math workshop to discover how to easily incorporate Guided Math into your current schedule!

-Organizing math centers is key to keeping your items organized so that they are easy to find from year to year.
-Math center time and stations are a great way to engage your learners for the entire school year, but they can easily become overwhelming with the amount of manipulatives and task cards involved.
+Organizing math centers is key to keeping your activities readily available and easy to find throughout the year for both you and your students.
+Math centers are a great way to engage your learners in hands-on learning, but they can easily become overwhelming with the amount of manipulatives, task cards, and activities involved.

 If you do not read anything else in this blog post, please do not miss what I am about to say!

-DO NOT make multiple sets of the same stations for each child to have their own during center rotations.
+DO NOT make multiple sets of the same math center activities for each child to have their own during center rotations.

 That takes up way too much time.
 If you are using task cards in math centers, print 1 or 2 sets onto different colored paper for students to share.
 The different colors allow the cards to not get mixed up.